BuchiEnechukwu/LipidLoweringTherapies/README.md

 # Identifying Gaps in Lipid-Lowering Therapy Uptake in North West London

-This repository contains an R-based analysis supporting the North West London (NWL) Integrated Care System's long-term condition mission:
-**To prevent 25% of heart attacks and strokes by 2029, while addressing health inequalities.**

 The task involved using **CVDPREVENT open data** to identify patients in NWL who may be eligible for **lipid-lowering therapy (LLT)** but are not currently on treatment, with a focus on both primary and secondary prevention.
 The work also includes forecasting trends and identifying potential inequalities in treatment uptake.